miller-alex/kding/resources/Readme.de-en.txt

   * Some other programs ...

-The German-English dictionary file "de-en.txt" has been maintained over the last fourteen years.
+The German-English dictionary file "de-en.txt" has been maintained over the last twenty years.
 All your comments are welcome.
 In fact, your questions, comments, corrections, and new words are the source where this dictionary evolves from.
 Keep them going...